Gagniuc/World-smallest-js-chart-v2.0/README.md

 # World smallest chart (lower bound to upper bound)

 For a better visualization, the implementation of the chart narrows the y-axis and shows only the region between the two values.
-To obtain this relative reduction, the minimum similarity score value was taken into account.
+To obtain this relative reduction, the minimum similarity score value was taken into account.
 Thus, the following change was made to the Chart function:

 ![screenshot](https://github.com/Gagniuc/World-smallest-js-chart-v2.0/blob/main/img/chart.png?raw=true)